 3. Overly Long Projects

-This particular dilemma generally falls on clients more than it does on stakeholders.
+This overly-long project dilemma generally falls on clients more than it does on stakeholders.
 The longer your project runs, the more time your clients have to alter or add to your project's scope.

-Maybe, they see features their competition has implemented that they hadn't thought of incorporating.
-Maybe, they decide their initial plans weren't sophisticated enough.
-Maybe, there's a change in leadership at the business that decides it wants to do things differently.
+Maybe, there are features their competition has implemented that the company hadn‘t thought of incorporating.
+Or, there’s a change in leadership at the business that decides it wants to do things differently.

-Regardless of how expectations change or who changes them, the fact remains — the larger the window you open to complete a project, the more time you have for scope creep to occur.
+Regardless of the scenario, the fact remains — the larger the window you open to complete a project, the more time you have for scope creep to occur.